evanwill/_drafts/_notes/reel.md

     </div>
 </div>

 <p>Brand New Reel remixes the titles and tunes of about 460 traditional reels.
-The music data is derived from the <a href="http://abc.sourceforge.net/NMD/" target="_blank">ABC version of the Nottingham Music Database</a>.
-Because <a href="https://en.wikipedia.org/wiki/ABC_notation" target="_blank">ABC notation</a> is a simple plain text format, it is ideal for sharing music on the web--and for manipulating with code.
+The music data is derived from the <a href="http://abc.sourceforge.net/NMD/" target="_blank" rel="noopener">ABC version of the Nottingham Music Database</a>.
+Because <a href="https://en.wikipedia.org/wiki/ABC_notation" target="_blank" rel="noopener">ABC notation</a> is a simple plain text format, it is ideal for sharing music on the web--and for manipulating with code.
 The editor is created using <a href="https://github.com/paulrosen/abcjs" >abcjs</a>, which renders the ABC in musical notation and generates MIDI sound playback (full functionality only on Chromium / Chrome browser).
 Click the Edit button to show the ABC notation, and try modifying the Brand New Reel!</p>

 <!--<div id="print-abc"></div>-->